LOS ANGELES — Want to earn stuff by watching TV? A free app for that debuted Wednesday.

 Rack up 7,500 points, and you'll be rewarded with a $5 gift card from retailers such as Burger King, Starbucks, Apple's iTunes, Best Buy and CVS, which you can redeem directly from your device.

-With some back-of-the-napkin math, you can figure that it would take three weeks of watching TV every night for three hours to earn enough for a latte at Starbucks.
+With some back-of-the-envelope math, you can figure that it would take three weeks of watching TV every night for three hours to earn enough for a latte at Starbucks.

 But the company plans to offer bonus points for checking into certain shows such as "American Idol" and 1,500 points for signing up.
 You can also get extra points for watching an ad on your device.
 The beta version awarded 100 points for watching a 15-second ad from Verizon Wireless.